-If a waiver is granted, the Relevant Person will be notified in writing (which may include notification via email) and in each circumstance the duration of the waiver to deal in securities will be 2 business days.
+If a waiver is granted, the Relevant Person will be notified in writing (which may include notification via email) with a copy provided to the Company Secretary.
+In each circumstance the duration of the waiver to deal in securities will be 2 business days.